Show Table of Contents

 - Any incoming network packets are dropped without any notification.
 Only outgoing network connections are possible.

 - For use on external networks with masquerading enabled, especially for routers.
 You do not trust the other computers on the network to not harm your computer.
 Only selected incoming connections are accepted.

-- For use in work areas.
-You mostly trust the other computers on networks to not harm your computer.
+- For use at home when you mostly trust the other computers on the network.
 Only selected incoming connections are accepted.

-- For use in home areas.
-You mostly trust the other computers on networks to not harm your computer.
+- For use on internal networks when you mostly trust the other computers on the network.
 Only selected incoming connections are accepted.

-- For use on internal networks.
-You mostly trust the other computers on the networks to not harm your computer.
+- For use in public areas where you do not trust other computers on the network.
 Only selected incoming connections are accepted.

 - All network connections are accepted.